bsundahl1/Flex1553/readme.md

 complete, though could still use more work on the API.
 The Bus Controller (master) interface is more rudimentary, but functional.

+## Compatibility

+This library is compatible with Teensy 4.0 and 4.1 boards only.
+The FlexIO peripheral found in these boards is used as the protocol engine that makes it all work.

 ## Background

 MIL-STD-1553 is a serial communication protocol developed for the military